hoppe93/SOFT2/doc/sphinx/source/scripts/RadiationOutput/Spectrum.rst

    Specifies the name of the output file to generate.
 The file name extension determines the type of the output file.

+.. option:: stokesparams

+   :Default value: ``no``
+   :Allowed values: ``yes`` or ``no``.

+   If ``yes``, adds information about the Stokes parameter :math:`(I, Q, U, V)` to the Green's function.
+Another dimension is added to the output array, and becomes the new first dimension.
+This effectively means that instead of storing one Green's function, four separate Green's function corresponding to each of the Stokes parameters is stored contiguously in memory.